xpiu/minimal-to-do/README.md

 - Firefox
 - Safari

+## Storage in the todo.md Markdown file

-## Markdown conventions for items in todo.md
+### Markdown conventions for items in todo.md

 By sticking to the following conventions, our To-do app will interpret and render the content.